International Diabetes Center at Park Nicollet

 International Diabetes Center at Park Nicollet (IDC) is a center for diabetes care, research and education located in Minneapolis, Minnesota, United States.
 The center provides clinical, motivational and educational services for people with diabetes.
 It is part of HealthPartners Institute.

 IDC has conducted more than 350 clinical research studies since 1979, involving medications, medical devices and new diabetes technologies.
 The center has also been involved in several large National Institutes of Health (NIH) studies including Diabetes Control and Complications Trial (DCCT), Epidemiology of Diabetes Interventions and Complications (EDIC), Action to Control Cardiovascular Risk in Diabetes (ACCORD) and Glycemia Reduction Approaches in Diabetes: A Comparative Effectiveness (GRADE).

 IDC provides professional education programs for diabetes educators, dietitians, physicians, nurses and other health care professionals in the United States.
 IDC has also trained health care professionals in 33 other countries.
 A partial list includes Russia, Mexico, Brazil, China, Japan, India, Saudi Arabia, Turkey, Australia, Poland, France, Denmark and Norway.

 International Diabetes Center Publishing (IDC Publishing), established in 1997, translates IDC research into evidence-based diabetes education curricula, clinical tools, self-care booklets and food planners.
 IDC Publishing has more than 90 publications, including some in Spanish.

 History

-International Diabetes Center was founded in 1967 by Donnell D. Etzwiler, MD, a pediatric endocrinologist.
+International Diabetes Center was founded in 1967 by Donnell D. Etzwiler a pediatric endocrinologist.
 Originally called the Diabetes Education and Detection Center, it was located in Asbury Methodist Hospital in downtown Minneapolis.
 In 1982, to reflect growing involvement in international diabetes training, the center was renamed the International Diabetes Center.
 Three years later it was moved to its present location as part of the Park Nicollet Clinic–St. Louis Park campus.

 The center emphasized a team concept of diabetes management, which actively involved the doctor, nurse, dietitian and patient in managing the disease.
 The center practiced this concept with its patients and began to develop education programs and publications to share the team approach with other health professionals.